Latest from the Twittersphere: stock indexes to track most-hyped companies - NewsBreak

 S&P DJI said it will measure the Twitter sentiment of S&P 500 companies on a daily basis by analyzing tweets that contain a "cashtag," a stock ticker feature that works similarly to hashtags, and scoring whether the tweets are more positive or negative.
 Both indices will be rebalanced monthly.

-Amazon.com Inc, JPMorgan Chase & Co and Meta Platforms Inc, the new name for Facebook, will be among the companies in the Twitter Sentiment Index, S&P DJI said, though it declined to provide the full list.
+Amazon.com Inc (AMZN.O), JPMorgan Chase & Co (JPM.N) and Meta Platforms Inc (FB.O), the new name for Facebook, will be among the companies in the Twitter Sentiment Index, S&P DJI said, though it declined to provide the full list.

 Comments / 0